Mr-Magnificent/pepcoding-puppeteer/README.md

 * Sorting of the students based on `not submission` or `partial submission` is also possible though not implimented yet.

+* Can be used by anyone enrolled in the course, this includes TA's.
+So they can see and target themselves, reducing load on Instructor.

 # Run #
 ```
 $ git clone https://github.com/Mr-Magnificent/pepcoding-puppeteer.git